|Mode of Study||One-year Full-time||Two-year Part-time|

 The Elective Studies component covers two parts: Core and General.
 The Elective Core course enables participants to fulfill specific subject requirements while the Elective General is to allow participants to have choices in directing their own professional development.
 The majority of the participants have to study 1 Elective Core of their Major Subject and select 1 Elective General course.
 These Elective General courses are interdisciplinary in design in order to encourage participants to develop new areas of interest connected to their academic and education studies.

-Field Experience provides opportunity for participants to engage and socialize in schools where they learn to teach, experience school life and work, and develop competence and readiness to enter the teaching profession.
+Field Experience provides opportunity for participants to engage and socialise in schools where they learn to teach, experience school life and work, and develop competence and readiness to enter the teaching profession.
 Participants on FT PGDE(S) will be arranged to undertake two blocks# of teaching practice in local secondary schools to try out teaching while participants on PT PGDE(S), who are serving teachers in schools, undertake Field Experience to broaden their experience in classroom practice, reflect and improve their practice by testing out new ideas and applying pedagogical principles in classroom teaching.

 # except for FT PGDE(S) participants who have chosen English as their Major Subject Studies will take part in the compulsory immersion programme in Semester One.